You can link many different types of content to a hotspot, including:

 To add content to a hotspot:

-- Create a new hotspot, or click to highlight a pre-existing hotspot you want to add content to.
+- Create a new hotspot, or click to highlight a pre-existing hotspot that you want to link to something else.

 - Unless you're adding a URL or submenu, you'll be prompted to select your file(s) from the file library or upload them via the file picker.